 Individual users can use the mailbox migration tool within the webmail interface to import existing email and collaboration data from most third-party mail servers, such as MailEnable or Merak, as well as mail services like Gmail and Office365.
+NOTE: When migrating from services such as Gmail, it may be necessary to modify the Gmail mailbox to allow "less secure app access" so that SmarterMail can connect to the mailbox and being the migration process.

 Follow these steps to use the mailbox migration tool: